lam-2015/poli-run/README.md

 - create `sessions_helper.rb` in `app/helpers`
 - add `include SessionsHelper` in `app/controllers/application_controller.rb`
 - define a method named `handle_unverified_request` to prevent cross-site request forgery attacks in `application_controller.rb`

+2) Add a migration to associate a user to its remember token (to be added in the traditional Rails session)

+- generate/migrate a migration to add a column and a index for the remember token in the users table